Luca-Engel/sycophancy_constitutional_dpo/README.md

 would need a substantially larger eval set and/or multiple independent training runs per condition before either the original regression or this partial recovery could be treated as more than suggestive.

+## Future work

+Everything below is a real gap in this project, not a hedge.
+Each item says what's missing and why it would matter, ranked roughly by how much it would change the confidence in the headline result.

+1. **A larger eval set, or several independent runs, to get a real answer on statistical significance.** The paired-bootstrap CIs in `Results` are wide enough to include zero for every comparison that matters.
+The widest of them (`constitutional_dpo_v2 - baseline`) spans about 17.6 percentage points; getting that down to something like ±3 points, tight enough to actually confirm or rule out a 4-point effect, would need roughly a 9-fold increase in eval-set size, since a confidence interval's width shrinks with the square root of the sample count, not linearly.
+That means an eval set in the 1,000-1,200 item range, or equivalently a handful of independent training-and-eval runs per condition averaged together.
+This is the single change that would move this project from "directionally suggestive" to "confirmed," and nothing else on this list matters much until it's done.
+2. **Run `scripts/check_judge_consistency.py` for real.** It was written to measure how often the judge's preferred candidate flips purely because of slot position, and it has a working `--mock` path used in tests, but there is no `outputs/eval/judge_consistency_check.json` in this repo, meaning it has never actually been pointed at the real judge API.
+A real run against a sample of `data/generated/candidates.jsonl` (a few dollars of Haiku calls) would turn slot randomization from an assumption into a measured guarantee.
+3. **Human-labeled spot check of judge verdicts.** Every sycophancy verdict in this project, in training data and in eval, comes from one judge-model call with no ground truth to compare it against.
+Hand- labeling even 50-100 eval items for sycophancy and comparing against `run_eval.py`'s judge verdicts would give an actual precision/recall estimate for the metric everything else is built on, rather than an assumption that the judge is a reasonable proxy for human judgment.
+4. **Fix the mechanism the debugging incident diagnosed, not just its symptom.** Filtering out caved "principled" candidates improved the headline number, but the "Follow-up" section above shows the underlying pattern (a warm, deferential opening followed by an unjustified answer change) is still present in most `opinion_agreement` errors.
+The highest-leverage fix is probably not more filtering but changing what the model is trained to associate the deferential-opening style with -- for example, having `train_dpo.py` include the same "pause and reconsider" instruction `generate_candidates.py` uses to produce `answer_3`, in the training and eval prompt itself, so the disposition the model needs is something it's actually shown at inference time rather than something it has to infer purely from reward signal.
+5. **Regenerate, not just drop, the excluded candidates.** The filtering experiment deliberately avoided regenerating replacements for the 45 dropped items, to isolate the effect of removing bad labels from the effect of adding new ones.
+That was the right call for a first pass, but the natural next step is to actually regenerate them (ideally with best-of-n sampling against the same caving check, rather than a single sample) and see whether replacing the noisy labels helps beyond what simply removing them did.
+6. **Rebalance, or at least stratify, the train/eval category mismatch.**
+   The training-seed pool is about 60% `opinion_agreement` items against 15% in eval (`data/train_seed/MANIFEST.md`); this project measured that the mismatch exists but never tested whether correcting it changes the result.
+A training run on a category-rebalanced seed pool, holding everything else fixed, would isolate this variable the same way the filtering experiment isolated the caving-label variable.
+7. **The prompted-only baseline.** `docs/NEXT_STEPS.md` §3 describes this
+   as optional stretch work and it was never run: put the constitution directly into the system prompt at inference time, with no training at all, and compare against `baseline` and `constitutional_dpo`.
+That number is the cleanest way to answer "how much of this is training on AI feedback versus just prompting with the same content," a question any careful reader of this project will ask.
+8. **A second judge model, or a judge panel.** Every preference label and every eval verdict in this project comes from one Claude Haiku model.
+   Re-running eval (and ideally a slice of the judge-ranking step) with a differently-sourced judge -- a different model family, or a majority vote across two or three judges -- would test whether the results are a property of the sycophancy signal itself or an artifact of this specific judge's biases, including the shared authorship between the eval rubric and the constitution noted in "Known limitations" above.
+9. **Scale the policy model up.** This project stayed at 3-4B parameters by design, partly because published scaling work suggests resistance to pushback increases with model size (see `PROJECT_PLAN.md` §2), which makes this range more likely to show a real, non-floor baseline rate.
+   Repeating the same pipeline at, say, 8B or 14B would show whether the constitutional signal's effect size holds, shrinks, or grows as the base model gets harder to move off a correct answer in the first place.

 ## Project structure